Evidence Based Practice Clinical Guideline Review

 The length and depth of the guideline is a bit daunting, however, it does provide very comprehensive education on pain management options and techniques.

-Recommendation for use: Recommended with modifications- suitable for pediatric patients.
+Recommendation for use: Recommended with modifications in pediatric oncology.